Agentic AI: Where We Are and Where We're Going

 Right now, the legal answer is: you.
 The company that deploys the agent owns the consequences.
 That's the precedent, and it's going to hold across most jurisdictions until specific AI agent liability frameworks emerge.

-Which means before any responsible business deploys an autonomous (or semi-autonomous) agent, they need to answer questions almost nobody is asking yet:
+So before any responsible business deploys autonomous (or semi-autonomous) agents, they need to answer some basic questions:

 Fully Autonomous, Proactive Agents (the future, mostly)